bris00/DFMA/diary/Tamper Proof Chastity Guide.md

 ## Assembly

 Cut a piece of the ribbon to size, bunch up the ribbon a bit and wrap another piece around a couple of times.
 This will make the hole sturdier so that it hopefully won't accidentally tear.
 Use the hole punch to create a hole in the ribbon to tread a plastic one-time-lock through.
-The purpose of this is to be aale to verify that the lockee has not swapped the entire ribbon whilst caged.
+The purpose of this is to be able to verify that the lockee has not swapped the entire ribbon whilst caged.

 <details>
 	<summary>Images</summary>